 CONTEXT & PURPOSE

-Creating EMS programs has been in the mind of local decision-makers for many years.
-In 2011, members of the Ahousaht First Nation contacted Dr. Nikolakis from UBC and asked for his support to materialize their ideas.
+Developing an ecosystems management and stewardship (EMS) program in Clayoquot Sound has been in the mind of local decision-makers for many years.
+In 2011, members of the Ahousaht First Nation contacted Dr. Nikolakis and asked for his support to materialize their ideas.
 Since then, other nations and local stakeholders of the Clayoquot Sound joined the project and trusted GVS to act as a neutral facilitator and expert consultant for the creation of a regional EMS project.

 PHASE 1: Build Relationship and assess the needs of the community (2011-2016)